Are GLP-1 diabetes drugs like Ozempic coming for Parkinson’s disease?

 What would have been considered a positive result for this trial?

-Every major clinical trial in medicine must, prior to the enrollment of the first person into a study, declare what will constitute a positive trial.
-The investigators thus pre-select what is referred to as a primary outcome.
-The primary outcome for this study was a change from baseline of the Movement Disorder Society–Unified Parkinson’s Disease Rating Scale (MDS-UPDRS) part III compared to what was measured at 12 months after the trial was initated.
-The persons in the trial were ‘on’ their dopaminergic medications at the time the primary outcome for this particular trial.
+Every major clinical trial in medicine must, prior to the enrollment of the first person into the study, declare what will constitute a positive trial.
+The investigators pre-select what is referred to as a primary outcome.
+The primary outcome for this study was a change from baseline of the Movement Disorder Society–Unified Parkinson’s Disease Rating Scale (MDS-UPDRS) part III compared to what was measured at 12 months after the trial was initiated.
+The persons in the trial were ‘on’ their dopaminergic medications at the time the primary (most important) outcome.
 This was in contrast to some other GLP-1 Parkinson’s studies.

 There were 78 subjects randomized to receive the diabetes drug Lixisenatide and 78 randomized to a placebo.

 The active arm improved −0.04 points in the lixisenatide group and worsened 3.04 points in the placebo group.
 For the scientists reading the blog, the difference was 3.08 (95% confidence interval, 0.86 to 5.30; P = 0.007).
-This result was thus considered a statistically positive investigation, however the results did not reach the threshold to constitute clinically meaningful study.
+This result was considered a statistically positive investigation, however the results did not reach the threshold to constitute a ‘clinically meaningful study.’

-There will certainly be many arguments among experts as to whether this study met a minimum threshold for neuroprotection, and my personal opinion is a cautious MAYBE.
-One note is that the assessment of neuroprotection does not have a specific associated metric, so it is largely based on the interpretation of scientists and clinicians.
+There will certainly be many arguments among experts as to whether this study met a minimum threshold for neuroprotection (preventing brain cells from dying), and my personal opinion would be “a cautious MAYBE.”
+The assessment of neuroprotection does not in general have a specific accepted and associated metric (way to measure it), so neuroprotection is largely based on the interpretation of scientists and clinicians.

 Why did the investigators ‘wash out’ the drug for 2 months after the primary outcome?

 When you ‘stop’ a drug for a period of time and then attempt to re-measure the outcome, this may give you a glimpse or a clue as to whether the drug delayed disease progression.
 Interestingly, after a 2 month washout period for Lixisenatide, the scores in the off-dopaminergic state were 17.7 in the active drug arm and 20.6 in the placebo arm.
-Lower scores on this scale are better, thus the authors considered this data as potential evidence of slowing of disease progression.
+Lower scores are better, thus the authors considered this data as “potential evidence” supporting slowing of disease progression.

 Though there was a ‘3-point between-group difference in motor score favoring active treatment,’ the authors commented ‘that the result was not adjusted for multiple factors, and thus no conclusions could be drawn.’